benjaminRoberts01375/SwiftUI-Infinite-Grid/README.md

 # Usage
 Once installed, the grid works as most other views do, just with lots of optional parameters.
+### Caution:
+- **Gestures**
+    - When using gestures, you may have to adjust your coordinate space to global.
+Ex: `DragGesture(coordinateSpace: .global)`
+- **"My views are sliding!
+Oh no!"**
+    - This is fortunately an easy fix.
+Your view may not be factoring in the scale of the grid.
+Multiplying the size of your view by the scale of the grid should fix the issue.

 ### Optional parameters:
 - **Grid shading**